 If you're planning to gift them, you can keep the cookies in an airtight container at room temperature for up to 1 week.

 And if you want to make a large batch and save them for a while, you can store them in a freezer bag or airtight container in the freezer for about 6 months.

 However, I always think fresh is best when it comes to these cookies!

 There you have it, keto gingerbread cookies just in time for the holidays!

 Although gingerbread dough is typically used to make gingerbread men, you can also use various holiday cut-out shapes.
 There are so many fun shapes like snowflakes, snowmen, and candy canes that you could use to make these cookies.

-So, whether you bake these cookies for yourself or with family and friends, have fun decorating them and putting your unique design on each cookie.
+So, whether you bake these sugar free gingerbread cookies for yourself or with family and friends, have fun decorating them and putting your unique design on each cookie.